Department of Justice is now the Department of Communities and Justice. Find out more >

 You can take the quote from the other driver to your own mechanic or panel beater to check that the amount asked for is reasonable.

 If the other driver's insurance company is handling the claim, the insurance company will usually go ahead and repair the car and claim the repair costs from you.

 If you don't agree with the amount they are claiming, you can try to negotiate with the other driver or their insurance company.

-If you agree to pay the amount claimed, or negotiate a reduced amount or instalment payments, you may be able to settle the claim.
+If you agree to pay the amount claimed or negotiate a reduced amount or instalment payments, you may be able to settle the claim.

-For more information, see Resolving your dispute.
+For more information, see Settling your dispute.